sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

 console.log(compare("lorem ipsum dolor est", "contains", "DOloR", true)); //False
 ```

-## Having multiple filters and complex relationship between them
+## Having multiple filters and complex relationships between them

-We want to let the user create complex comparatives like: if the (temperature is lower than 20 and temperature is higher than 0) or the temperature is -999 or ((the city name is Vigo and country is Spain) or (city name is Santiago and country is chile))
+We want to let the user create complex comparatives like if the (temperature is lower than 20 and temperature is higher than 0) or the temperature is -999 or ((the city name is Vigo and country is Spain) or (city name is Santiago and the country is chile))

 Note the parenthesis that groups the logic as is not the same `A and B or C` (same as `(A and B) or C) than `A and (B or C)`.
-[Read more about order of operations](https://en.wikipedia.org/wiki/Order_of_operations#Programming_languages)
+[Read more about the order of operations](https://en.wikipedia.org/wiki/Order_of_operations#Programming_languages)

-So we need to define an struct to model this groups and the relationship
+So we need to define a struct to model these groups and the relationship.

 ```ts
 interface GroupFilter {